 Focused on important transit and development issues facing Colorado, hosting annual programs focused on issues like center-city transit, regional connections, and the numerous development opportunities around these transit lines.
 Hosts TOD Marketplace intermittently, bringing together 500 developers and transit advocates.

-In 2009 ULI Boulder became a satellite committee of ULI Colorado serving this city of 100,000 and its 100 ULI members.
+In 2009 ULI Boulder became a satellite committee of ULI Colorado serving this city of 100,000 and its 100+ ULI members.
 ULI Boulder’s goal is to work directly with community leaders on difficult issues such as affordable housing, density, and town-gown relations with CU.
-ULI Boulder hosts successful programs and advisory panels and become a trusted resource among city and university officials.
+ULI Boulder hosts successful programs and advisory panels and become a trusted resource among public officials.

 Meets 2nd Tuesday, 4-5:30pm, The Neenan Company (3325 S Timberline Rd, #100, Fort Collins):